 A 2020 review of back pain in runners showed very low prevalence and incidence compared to the general population.
 This suggests running may be protective against pain.
 Further research is needed to prove this claim.
 However, this study does show heavier runners, taller runners, and runners with poor flexibility are at greater risk for developing pain.

-If you have never run before and you are bothered by pain, we do not suggest you start.
+If you have never run before and are bothered by pain, we do not suggest you start.
 Instead, start with a walking, swimming, or cycling program.
 However, if you are an experienced runner with back pain, keep running.
 The benefits far outweigh the risks in most instances.
-You just might need to supplement your running with other forms of exercise such as resistance training, stretching, and core exercise.
+You might need to supplement your running with other forms of exercise such as resistance training, stretching, and core exercise.

 Start Your Aerobic Exercise Today

 The physical and mental health benefits of aerobic exercise are unquestionable.
-And many forms of aerobic exercise have also been proven to be effective at decreasing pain.
+And many forms of aerobic exercise have also been proven effective at decreasing pain.
 The specific type of aerobic exercise is less important than the amount, frequency, and consistency.
 Choose the form of exercise that resonates most with you.
 Aim for the guideline-recommended total of 150 minutes per week.
 You can achieve this spread out over 3 to 5 days or more per week.

 Call your physical therapist if you need help getting started.